A California Christmas: City Lights: Plot

-Meanwhile on the farm, Manny develops a crush on Brandy and back at the city after speaking to Brandy, Callie decides she wants to get married on Christmas Eve.
-Callie and Joseph attend a party where she is overwhelmed by all the people but still enjoys her time.
+Meanwhile on the farm, Manny develops a crush on Brandy.

+Back at the city after speaking to Brandy, Callie agrees to get married on Christmas Eve.
+She and Joseph attend a party where she is overwhelmed by all the people but still enjoys herself.
 Back on the farm, Manny and Brandy bond over a video game and almost kiss before they stop themselves.
-The following morning, Brandy kisses Manny.
+The following morning, she kisses him.

 In San Francisco, Joseph struggles with being the CEO of his family company and Callie helps out with ideas to make it successful.
-Callie starts to adapt to and enjoy the city life as he and Joseph plan their wedding.
-Manny and Brandy start to date as she gets closer to Hannah, Callie's sister.
+She starts to adapt to San Francisco as she and Joseph plan their wedding.
+Manny and Brandy start to date as she gets closer to Callie's sister Hannah.

-Callie confronts Joseph after she feels that he is getting too attached to his old life as CEO of his dad's company and Hannah is upset that Callie hasn't contacted her so Manny comforts her, cheers her up.
-Callie spends time with Owen and helps him in his play where he plays Joseph, and she plays Mary.
-Joseph and Callie have a fight about the wedding, and she hands back the ring.
+Callie confronts Joseph after she feels that he is getting too attached to his old life as CEO of his dad's company.
+And Hannah is upset that Callie hasn't contacted her, so Manny comforts and cheers her up.
+Callie spends time with Owen, helping him in his play where he plays Joseph as he needs a Mary at the last minute.
+Joseph and Callie have a fight about the wedding due to Victoria, and she hands back the ring.
 Back on the farm, Manny confesses his love for Brandy, which she reciprocates.

-Callie is picked up by Brandy and they talk about Joseph, Brandy reminds Callie that Joseph left his city life behind for a year because he loved Callie.
-Joseph speaks to Leo, who stops Joseph from throwing away the engagement ring.
-Back on the farm, Hannah is distant with Callie as she is still upset about Callie being in San Francisco.
+Callie is picked up by Brandy and they talk about Joseph, Brandy reminds her that Joseph left his city life behind for a year because he loves her.
+Joseph speaks to Leo, who stops him from throwing away the engagement ring.

+Back on the farm, Hannah is distant with Callie as she is still upset about her being unreachable in San Francisco.
 Manny and Brandy tell Callie they are dating, which she is overjoyed about.
-Callie and Hannah make amends and reconcile.
+Callie and Hannah reconcile.
 Joseph speaks to his mother, who convinces him to do the right thing, while Callie visits her mother's grave.

-Joseph cancels the gala and reconciles with Callie, who wants to marry him, and he makes up with his ex-fiancée.
+Joseph cancels the gala and reconciles with Callie, who wants to marry him, and he makes peace with his ex-fiancée.
 Callie and Joseph marry at the vineyard, with flashbacks of their relationship.
 The film ends nine months later when Callie is in labor.